IRS Licensed Enrolled Agents

 What strategies can reduce or manage my past due tax debt?

 There is rarely just one way to handle past due taxes.
-We evaluate a range of potential strategies and help you choose the approach that best fits your situation and long-term goals.
+We evaluate multiple potential strategies and help you choose what best fits your situation and long-term goals.

 • Penalty abatement: If you have a reasonable cause such as illness, natural disaster, or other extenuating circumstances, we can request that the IRS remove certain penalties.